martin-beran/fpga/mb50/README.md

 #### Help

-    help
+    help [COMMAND]
     h

-Show the list of commands.
+    ?

+Show the help for all commands (without an argument), or a help for a single command (with a command name as the argument).

 #### History